7h30th3r0n3/PwnGridSpam/README.md

 ## Credits
 Special thanks to the open-source community and all contributors.

+part of the code of palnagotchi was used in this code special thanks to him : https://github.com/viniciusbo/m5-palnagotchi

 ---

 Bring this project to your next hacking event and demonstrate the power and flexibility of the ESP-32 in a fun and interactive way.

 Perfect for engaging with fellow hackers and showcasing innovative uses of Wi-Fi technology.

-part of the code of palnagotchi was used in this code : https://github.com/viniciusbo/m5-palnagotchi

 ## MIT License